-If you operate autonomous vehicles in Florida, you must comply with new regulations or face penalties starting July 1, 2019.
+If you operate autonomous vehicles in Florida, you must comply with new regulations regarding their operation and reporting by the time the bill is enacted.

 What do these statuses mean? ▼